Freiling87/CCU/CCU/Scratchpad.md

   - Honorable Thief now correctly gates Shop Access vis-a-vis Honor Among Thieves
   - CCU traits now correctly hidden from Augmentation Booth, Possession Trait List
   - Decoupled various Killer Robot behaviors that were hardcoded to Seek & Destroy (Water damage, EMP vulnerability, Knockback bonus, walking through Doors).
+- **Bug Acknowledgement**
+  - Saved runs may not load mod content correctly.
+This is a limitation of RogueLibs and beyond my technical ability to implement (or even understand, to be honest).
+So for the time being, there's no roadmap to resolve this.
 - **Trait Update System:** I've renamed and slightly reorganized some of the traits.
 This system should automatically update outdated traits both on spawn and on loading in the character editor.
 You will not have to update character files, and all versions of CCU will be backwards-compatible with un-updated content.
   - **Class Name Overlaps:** A few traits shared names with certain vanilla classes, causing their description in the character select page to be overwritten.
     - Hire Type